-Ability to metabolize tamoxifen affects breast cancer outcomes, study confirmsDecember 27th, 2012 in Cancer /
+Ability to metabolize tamoxifen affects breast cancer outcomes, study confirmsDecember 27, 2012 in Medicine & Health / Cancer

 For nearly a decade, breast cancer researchers studying the hormone therapy tamoxifen have been divided as to whether genetic differences in a liver enzyme affect the drug's effectiveness and the likelihood breast cancer will recur.
 A new study by researchers from the Mayo Clinic Cancer Center and the Austrian Breast and Colorectal Cancer Study Group provides evidence that genetic differences in the enzyme CYP2D6 play a key role in how well tamoxifen works.